Chest, Lungs & Breathing

 Polysomnography (PSG) is a special type of sleep test which provides the most detailed information about breathing problems during sleep.

 Respiratory syncytial virus (RSV) is a very common virus in the winter and spring months in Aotearoa New Zealand.
 It is one of many viruses that cause infections of the respiratory tract - the parts of the body related to breathing.
-Most older children have symptoms similar to a cold.
-Some babies and young children become seriously ill and need hospital care.

-Know the signs and the different noises babies and children can make when they are having trouble breathing.
+Watch the videos and know the signs and the different noises babies and children can make when they are having trouble breathing.
 That way you can act fast and get help.

 Neuromuscular conditions are disorders of the nerves that control the body and muscles.
 Neuromuscular weakness can affect different muscle groups necessary for breathing.
 Even when there is no cure for a neuromuscular condition, there are ways to help manage breathing problems that may improve your child's health.